Formula One Decade

-Formula One Decade was a television show on Speed Channel.
-First airing on May 11, 2003 the show takes a look at Formula One Grand Prix events that were run 10 years prior to the present season.
-A one-hour show, the announcers, SPEED's Formula One commentary team, Bob Varsha, Steve Matchett, and David Hobbs, perform a mixture of a commentary as if the race is taking place right now along with reminiscing about rules changes and also Matchett's then role with Michael Schumacher's team.
+Formula One Decade is a television show on Speed Channel.
+First airing on May 11, 2003, the show took a look at Formula One Grand Prix events that were run 10 years prior to the present season.
+A one-hour show, the announcers, SPEED's Formula One commentary team, Bob Varsha, Steve Matchett, and David Hobbs, performed a mixture of a commentary as if the race was taking place right now along with reminiscing about rules changes and also Matchett's then role with Michael Schumacher's team.
 In 2003, when the show looked back at the 1993 season, dominated by Alain Prost, Varsha was the show's host, while Hobbs and Matchett looked at videotape of the races, and reminisced.
 That changed in 2004, when Matchett began introducing the race that would be seen on an episode and wrapping up each show, while Varsha joined Matchett and Hobbs to do commentary.

-Speed Channel picked up the rights to broadcast the years-old races in their three-year agreement with FOM in 2003.
+Speed Channel picked up the rights to broadcast the old races in their three-year agreement with FOM in 2003.
 It was included in their contract that allowed them to continue broadcasting live Formula One races, though it cost extra money, as the Formula One archives are rarely opened to any network.

-On April 2, 2004 the show had the daunting task of airing the 1994 San Marino Grand Prix, and showing the crash that claimed the life of 3-time World Drivers' Champion, and 41-time Grand Prix race winner Ayrton Senna in that event.
+On April 2, 2004, the show had the daunting task of airing the 1994 San Marino Grand Prix, and showing the crash that claimed the life of 3-time World Drivers' Champion, and 41-time Grand Prix race winner Ayrton Senna in that event.
 Matchett, a mechanic for Benetton-Ford that weekend, made these remarks at the beginning of the broadcast: